A group from a map and orbit equivalence: An action of on

-By Proposition \ref{groupEltDilatation}, the set of relations in $G_{X_{\Phi}}$ for the generating set $X_{\Phi}$ are: \begin{enumerate}[noitemsep, leftmargin=17pt] \item[1)] The trivial relations: $ \varphi_{j} \circ\varphi_{\iota(j)} = {\rm Id}$, or \item[2)] the cutting point relations $\mathscr{R}_{z_j}$ of Theorem \ref{CP-relations}, for $j=1,\dots,2N$. \end{enumerate}
+By Proposition \ref{groupEltDilatation}, the set of relations in $G_{X_{\Phi}}$ for the generating set $X_{\Phi}$ are: \begin{enumerate}[noitemsep, leftmargin=17pt] \item[1)] The trivial relations: $ \varphi_{j} \circ\varphi_{\iota(j)} = {\rm id}_{G_{X_{\Phi}}}$, or \item[2)] the cutting point relations ${\it(CPj)}$ of Theorem \ref{CP-relations}, for $j=1,\dots,2N$. \end{enumerate}

-We verify that the map ${\cal{A}}$ respects these relations and, by Proposition \ref{PhiAction}, it is sufficient to check it on the compact set ${\cal C}_{v_0}$.
+We will show that the map ${\cal{A}}$ respects these relations and, by Proposition \ref{PhiAction}, it is sufficient to check it on the compact set ${\cal C}_{v_0}$.

 1) For the trivial relations: by Definition \ref{action} we have ${\cal{A}}_{\varphi_{j}}(v_0)=v_{\iota(j)}$ and ${\cal{A}}_{\varphi_{\iota(j)}}(v_{\iota(j)})=v_0.$ For the other vertices $v\neq v_0$ in ${\cal C}_{v_0}$ we have either $v=v_{j_1,\gamma(j_1), \dots, \gamma^n(j_1)}$ or $v=v_{j_1,\delta(j_1), \dots, \delta^n(j_1)}$, for $n\leq k(j_1)-1$.
-The proof follows from the case by case study in the proofs of Proposition \ref{WellDef-Cv0} and Proposition \ref{LocIsom}, we obtain: ${\cal{A}}_{\varphi_{\iota(j)}} \circ {\cal{A}}_{\varphi_{j}} = Id$ is the identity on ${\cal C}_{v_0}$ and thus on $\Gamma_{\Phi}$.
+The proof follows from the case by case study in the proofs of Proposition \ref{WellDef-Cv0} and Proposition \ref{LocIsom}, we obtain: ${\cal{A}}_{\varphi_{\iota(j)}} \circ {\cal{A}}_{\varphi_{j}}$ is the identity on ${\cal C}_{v_0}$ and thus on $\Gamma_{\Phi}$.

-2) For the cutting point relations $CP_{z_j}$: they are related to several properties of the map $\Phi$ and the space $\Gamma_{\Phi}$.
-It is associated to each cutting point of the map via the condition (EC), and to the equivalence relation of Definition \ref{graph} via the notion of vertices and intervals of type (ii-v) according to Lemma \ref{vertexInterval}.
-This implies that the cutting point relations are also associated with the ``loops", based at any vertex $v$ by Corollary \ref{loops}.
+2) For the cutting point relations ${\it CPj}$: They are related to several properties of the map $\Phi$ and the space $\Gamma_{\Phi}$.
+Each ${\it CPj}$ is given by a cutting point of the map and to the equivalence relation of Definition \ref{graph} via the notion of vertices and intervals of type {\it(ii-$\mathscr{V}$)} according to Lemma \ref{vertexInterval}.
+The cutting point relations are also associated with the ``loops", based at any vertex $v$ by Corollary \ref{loops}.
 Recall that the compact sets ${\cal{C}}_v$ are defined in Remark \ref{compact} as the union of all the loops, based at $v$.
 By Proposition \ref{ActionOrdering}, ${\cal{A}}_{\varphi_j}({\cal C}_{v})={\cal C}_{{\cal{A}}_{\varphi_j}(v)}$ and ${\cal A}_{\varphi_j}$ is a bijective isometry by Proposition \ref{LocIsom}.
 This implies, in particular, that each loop, based at $v$ is mapped to a loop, based at ${\cal A}_{\varphi_j} (v)$, for all $j$ and all $v$.
 Thus the map ${\cal A}$ respects all the cutting point relations.

 By the Propositions \ref{PhiAction} and \ref{ActionOrdering}, the map ${\cal{A}}$ is co-compact and thus ${\cal{A}}$ is a well defined, co-compact isometric morphism.